Authentication and Keys

 • Plan backup, restore, or reprovisioning around that constraint before you deploy the runtime.

-Send the API Key
+Agent API Key

 curl -H "X-API-Key: $R4_API_KEY" \